carterkryzak/seo-demystified/README.md

 beginners that don't have experience with either algorithms or marketing.

-The goal with this GitBook is to explain to the average person, how SEO works, and how they could apply SEO to their own website to rank it higher
+The goal with this GitBook is to explain to the average person, how SEO works, and how they could apply SEO to their own website to rank it higher.

+Links in the navigation to the left are just the primary topics of discussion that are relevant to SEO.

 ## License